Skip to content

 This guide explains how to make edits to OpenStreetMap following and supporting the OpenSidewalks schema.

-This user manual explains how to use the Tasking Manager platform.
+This user manual explains how to use the OSM US Tasking Manager platform.

 This guide shows the steps for an automated workflow that generates task polygons for use in Tasking Manager.